LoginRadius/apidocs/database/apidocs/docs/v2/admin-console/platform-configuration/communication-configuration/email/providers/sendgrid.md

 # SendGrid SMTP Configuration

 LoginRadius offers fully-managed SendGrid services to handle your SendGrid account setup and administration.
-If you want to learn more about this option contact the [LoginRadius Supprt Team]("https://adminconsole.loginradius.com/support/tickets/open-a-new-ticket").
+If you want to learn more about this option contact the [LoginRadius Support Team]("https://adminconsole.loginradius.com/support/tickets/open-a-new-ticket").

 > **Note:** SendGrid announced that all accounts must have two-factor authorization(2FA) before 2021.
 For more information refer to the [article]("https://sendgrid.com/docs/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys/").